compsecdirect/autodyne/README.md

 ## Notes

+0. main branch is ubuntu 18.04 / dev branch is ubuntu 20.04 base images.

 1. If you did not get a tmux session; a failure occurred during the seven firmadyne steps.
 We keep a ```samples-out``` folder to collect and debug emulation efforts.
 bin-extractor-output
 bin-getArch-output